 PGN-EDO51 is designed to splice out exon 51 of the dystrophin pre-mRNA, resulting in the restoration of the open reading frame of the dystrophin transcript and the production of a shortened, yet functional dystrophin protein.
 In a Phase 1 clinical trial of PGN-EDO51, we observed the highest levels of exon skipping and oligonucleotide concentration in muscle in humans following a single dose, when compared to publicly available data for other exon 51 skipping approaches.
 In wild-type NHP studies, at tolerable doses, we have observed what we believe is the highest rate of exon 51 skipping in skeletal muscle, including diaphragm, based on cross-trial comparisons with publicly available data for any approved therapeutic or known developmental candidate.
 These cross-trial comparisons were conducted with data published by Sarepta for EXONDYS 51® (eteplirsen), and by Dyne Therapeutics, Inc, or Dyne for DYNE-251.
 In addition, in head-to-head NHP studies, we observed that PGN-EDO51 had greater activity than R6G-PMO at the same dose level, a comparator compound that we believe to be structurally equivalent to Sarepta's SRP-5051, the most clinically advanced peptide-ASO conjugate.
 At a dose of 10 mg/kg, PGN-EDO51 exhibited approximately as much exon skipping activity as a 3-fold higher dose, i.e., 30 mg/kg, of R6G-PMO.
-In the mdx mouse model, we observed the highest level of dystrophin production in skeletal muscle following a single dose of PGN-EDO51, when compared to other clinical-stage DMD therapeutic candidates.
-Our Phase 1 clinical trial also indicated that PGN-EDO51 we generally well-tolerated at pharmacologically relevant dose levels.
-In 2023, we anticipate opening two clinical trial also indicated that PGN-EDO51 was generally well-tolerated at pharmacologically relevant dose levels.
-In 2023, we anticipate opening two clinical trial is in DMD patients amenable to an exon 51 skipping approach.
-CONNECT1-EDO51 is a multinational, randomized, placebo-controlled MAD clinical trial anticipated to open in the sec a shortened lifespan.
-DM1 is caused by an abnormal trinucleotide repeat expansion in a region of the DMPK gene and is estimated to affect approximately 40,000 patients in the United States, 75,000 patients in Europe and 15,000 patients in Japan.
-There are currently no approved therapies for the treatment of DM1.
+In the mdx mouse model, we observed the highest level of dystrophin production in skeletal muscle following a single dose of PGN-EDO23, the murine analogue of PGN-EDO51, when compared to other clinical-stage DMD therapeutic candidates.
+Our Phase 1 clinical trial also indicated that PGN-EDO51 was generally well-tolerated at pharmacologically relevant dose levels.
+In 2023, we anticipate opening two clinical trials in DMD patients amenable to an exon 51 skipping approach.
+CONNECT1-EDO51 is an open-label MAD study to open in Canada in the first half of 2023, with initial dystrophin, exon skipping and safety data anticipated in 2024.
+CONNECT2-EDO51 is a multinational, randomized, placebocontrolled MAD clinical trial anticipated to open in the second half of 2023, and is designed to potentially support a future potential accelerated approval pathway.